Construction On 1,100-KM North-South Gas Pipeline Likely In July - UrduPoint

 Currently, as many as two Liquefied Natural Gas (LNG) terminals, having capacity to re-gasify 12-1300 Million Cubic Feet per Day (MMCFD) gas, were operating in Karachi.

-In a major development, a multinational company is going to start construction on first merchant LNG terminal in the country by end of the next month after the government opened up the energy sector under its ease-of-doing-business strategy.
+In a major development, a multinational company is going to start construction on the first merchant LNG terminal in the country by the end of next month after the government opened up the energy sector under its ease-of-doing-business strategy.

 After setting up the terminals, he said, the companies would import and sell the commodity on their own without any involvement of the government except regulation matters.